Degrees & Certificates

 - Program advising with a Medical Assisting Program advisor.

 - Students must have transportation to clinical facilities through out the Mid-Columbia area.

 - Two statements of recommendation from a recent employer, instructor or counselor.

 - A criminal background check and drug screen.
 Contact the department office for more information.

 Individuals who have been found guilty of a felony, or pleaded guilty to a felony, may not be eligible to take the Certified Medical Assistant Examination (CMA-AAMA).
 However, the certifying board may grant a waiver based on mitigating circumstances.
 See the American Association of Medical Assistance (AAMA) CMA Examination Application for specifics.

 Application & Acceptance

-Acceptance into the medical assisting program requires that students meet the Compass placement scores and demonstrate satisfactory English language ability through a written and oral interview assessment.
-All program prerequisites must be completed with a letter grade of "C" or better.
+Acceptance into the medical assisting program requires that students complete all program prerequisites with a letter grade of "C" or better.
 Applications will be processed on a first-come, first-served basis; priority will be given to applicants with completed prerequisites.
 Applicants who are enrolled in prerequisites for summer term can be accepted to the program pending completion of the prerequisite courses with a "C" or better.

-Additional Requirements Prior to the Beginning of Spring Term (Full Information Printable Sheet): Admitted students must meet/pass the following requirements within designated time frames (any associated costs are at the student’s own expense): 1) immunization validation, 2) TB screening, 3) a drug screen, 4) a criminal background check and sex offender check, and 5) current CPR level C certificate.
+Additional Requirements prior to the beginning of spring term of the program (Full Information Printable Sheet): Admitted students must meet/pass the following requirements within designated time frames (any associated costs are at the student’s own expense): 1) immunization validation, 2) TB screening, 3) a drug screen, 4) a criminal background check and sex offender check, and 5) current CPR level C certificate.
 Information regarding these requirements will be distributed in a mandatory orientation in September after acceptance.
-The Medical Assisting admission packet describes these requirements in more detail.
+The Medical Assisting Admission Packet describes these requirements in more detail.